 Ages 4 and up

 With sleepaway camps and day camps located in all five boroughs, the Y provides youth with supervised activities that teach core values, conflict resolution, and leadership skills.
 There are myriad opportunities to focus on sports from soccer to swimming to martial arts, crafts, science, and more for kids of almost any age.
 Registration for all YMCA camps is currently underway, so get in touch with the outpost nearest you to see what's offered.
 These camps are well priced, between $200-$450 a week depending on location.
 Financial aid is also available for those who qualify.

 Grants & Other Ideas

-Some camp grants are available.
-Several of my friends have participated in the One Happy Camper program, which offers grants of up to $1,000 off a child's first year of Jewish sleepaway camps.
-These grants are not based on need so anyone can apply.
+Some camp grants are available to New York City programs.
+Several of my friends have participated in the One Happy Camper program, which offers grants of up to $1,000 off a child's first year of Jewish sleepaway camp.
+These grants are not based on need, so anyone can apply.

-There are also needs-based programs like the venerable Fresh Air Fund, which gives inner-city kids the chance to experience sleepaway camp at no cost, the Sports & Arts in Schools Foundation, which runs day camps at various public schools and community centers, and Wishbone, a nonprofit that helps promising low-income NYC high school students attend the summer or after-school program of their choice.
+There are also need-based programs like the venerable Fresh Air Fund, which gives inner-city kids the chance to experience sleepaway camp at no cost; the Sports & Arts in Schools Foundation, which runs day camps at various public schools and community centers and Wishbone, a nonprofit that helps promising low-income NYC high school students attend the summer or after-school program of their choice.

 Another good bet is to contact local Catholic schools, churches or community centers in your area.
-Many of them run inexpensive summer camps for kids, and not all require that your family be a member.
+Many of them run inexpensive summer camps for kids, and not all require membership.